silverfs/wikijs-datadump/manuals/android/root/fajita.md

 - adb
 - python =< 3

-Make sure you have installed the update and rebooted the device using the default method before you follow the steps.
+Make sure your phone already has the Magisk application.
+Also, make sure you have installed the update and rebooted the device using the default method before you follow the steps below.

 <br>
 <br>